MaxLeap/Docs/en/Java/Guide/CloudCode.md

 ### Type of Hook

-Cloud Code supports 6 different types of Hook:
+CloudCode supports 6 different types of Hook:
 #### beforeCreate
 Invoke before the corresponding Cloud Data is created, which could be used to test if the data entered is validate.
 For example: test if the list name is too long when creating a new friend list.